This was originally published in May 2017

-With NHL expansion to Seattle coming in the next couple of seasons, the discussion around hockey will eventually turn to the deadlines for protected lists and possible players that teams will look to keep.
+With NHL expansion to Seattle having recently occurred, the discussion around hockey will eventually turn to the deadlines for protected lists and possible players that teams will look to keep.
 With that, here’s a refresher for those interested in how the NHL Expansion Draft Rules work and how the NHL’s newest club will come to fruition.

 So, with that in mind, here’s how the NHL Expansion Draft will break down.